Print

 The Manheim Index is increasingly recognized by both financial and economic analysts as the premier indicator of pricing trends in the used vehicle market, but should not be considered indicative or predictive of any individual remarketer’s results.

-Wholesale Used-Vehicle Prices Increased in August
+Wholesale Used-Vehicle Prices Decrease in the First Half of October

 January 1997 = 100